BE SURE TO WORK FROM THE CORRECT RECRUITING "PREMISE!"

 by Catharine Aradi www.fastpitchrecruiting.com

 One of my goals as a recruiting consultant is to help families approach the college search from the perspective that is most likely to get them the results they want.
-And that means accepting right from the beginning that this process is very likely to be unfair.
+And that means accepting right from the beginning that this process is likely to be unfair.
 While it may be true that their athlete is very talented, has terrific competitive experience, is a good student and a wonderful human being, none of those things guarantees recruitment.

 The above qualities may factor into her recruitment, but unfortunately, they don't guarantee that things will work out fairly or logically.
 The simple truth is that there are some important factors in the recruiting equation that parents can control...and some that they can't.
 If you understand this and work your tail off to stay of top of the things you can control, then you may be able to lessen the effect of those things you can't control.
 For example, your athlete can control her grades (at least to the extent that she gets the best grades she's capable of getting.)
-The athlete can determine how hard she works to make the most of her athletic ability--she can choose to go hang out with her friends rather than putting in extra time at the batting cages or on the mound.
-She can choose to play the toughest competitive schedule, and she can decide how much she hustles.
+The athlete can determine how hard she works to make the most of her athletic ability---she can choose to go hang out with her friends rather than putting in extra time at the batting cages or on the mound.
+She can choose to play a tough competitive schedule, and she can decide how much she hustles.

-To some extent, the athlete may be able to control how she performs under pressure; parents or coaches may be able to help by encouraging the practice and drills that build confidence and help her succeed.
-But if she's only successful when no one is watching or when she's playing against weaker competition, and can't produce when it counts--e.g., when coaches are there to watch her--fair or not, she may have trouble convincing those coaches that she can play for them.
+To some extent, the athlete may be able to control how she performs under pressure.
+Parents or coaches may be able to help by encouraging the practice and drills that build confidence and help her succeed.
+But if she's only successful when no one is watching or when she's playing against weaker competition, and can't produce when it counts---e.g., when coaches are there to watch her---fair or not, she may have trouble convincing those coaches that she can play for them.